kaanyarali1/simclr-ky2446/README.md

 All the training logs on this project can be found in this Google Drive Link.
 (https://drive.google.com/drive/folders/1bR-6sMhYgHrqFsHZCSm5rjxC75F7j0MX?usp=sharing)

+For example commands for this project, check the notebooks under the example-notebooks section.
+I also pushed the notebooks used for training.

 In this project, "A Simple Framework for Contrastive Learning of Visual Representations" and "Unsupervised Feature Learning via Non-Parametric Instance Discrimination" are implemented.
 Labeling data is a very challenging process since it is expensive, time-consuming and can make privacy issues.
 Recently, self-supervised learning has been heavily used to model the representation of the unlabeled data, without any human annotation.
 The goal of this project is to train the models using a self-supervised learning approach to learn good feature representations with unlabeled data and compare their performance with the models trained in fully supervised learning fashion. <br>